tolgabirdal/SphereDetection3D/README.md

 # Generic Primitive Detection in Point Clouds Using Novel Minimal Quadric Fits
 This repository provides the MATLAB implementation and some data to run the sphere detection part of Birdal et al. CVPR'18 / PAMI'19.
-It represents the official implementation of the paper:
+It represents the official yet partial implementation of the paper:

 ### [Generic Primitive Detection in Point Clouds Using Novel Minimal Quadric Fits](https://arxiv.org/abs/1901.01255)
 [Tolga Birdal](http://tolgabirdal.github.io/), Benjamin Busam, Nassir Navab, Slobodan Ilic, Peter Sturm\